 - Hun Hunahpu – The Popular Maize God Figure

-- Huracan – The Mayan God of Storms and Chaos
+- Huracan – The God of Storms and Chaos

-- Ix Tab – The Mayan Goddess Associated to the Moon or Suicide
+- Ix Tab – The Mayan Goddess Associated with the Moon or Suicide

 - Ek Chuaj – The Mayan Merchant God of Cocoa